MLS A to Z at the U

 Incoming students must arrange for official transcripts and diplomas for all academic work completed to be sent by the institution or through a secure site formally linked to the sending institution, such as eTranscript California, Parchment Exchange, eSCRIP-SAFE, and National Student Clearinghouse to the University of Miami School of Law (MLSadmissions@law.miami.edu).
 Official hard copy transcripts can also be mailed by the institution directly to the University of Miami School of Law, Office of Admissions, P.O.
 Box 248087, Coral Gables, FL 33124-8087, USA.
 This includes academic work at the undergraduate, graduate, or professional level completed in the United States or abroad.
 All documents not in English must be translated into English by an approved translation service of the American Translators Association, or the English translation must be certified as complete and accurate by the issuing institution.

-All offers of admission are conditional upon receipt of the applicant’s official transcript and diploma prior to matriculation conferring a bachelor’s degree from a regionally accredited institution or equivalent from an accrediting institution outside of the United States with equivalent standing.
+All offers of admission are conditional upon receipt of the applicant's official transcript conferring a bachelor's degree awarded by an institution accredited by an accrediting agency recognized by the U.S. Department of Education or an equivalent degree from an international institution.

 Contact MLSadmissions@law.miami.edu if you need further assistance.